nanoporetech/ts-runtime-typecheck/README.md

 ## Type Asserts

-**Type Assert** functions accept an `unknown` value and throw if the value does not meet the type requirement, it does not return a value.
-While this may seem very similar to [`TypeCasts`](#typecasts) it is capable of providing a hint to the TypeScript compiler without needing to reassign the value.
-As such it is very helpful for validating function arguments before using them.
+**Type Assert** functions accept an `unknown` value and throw if the value does not meet the type requirement, they do not return a value.
+While this may seem very similar to [Type Casts](#type-casts) they are capable of providing a hint to the TypeScript compiler without needing to reassign the value.
+As such they are very helpful for validating function arguments before using them.

-Each type assert takes an optional second argument that is a label for the passed value, this will be included in the thrown `TypeAssertion` error if it does not meet the type requirement, making it easier to isolate the type violation.
+Each type assert takes an optional second argument that is a label for the passed value, this will be included in the thrown `TypeAssertion` error if the value does not meet the type requirement, making it easier to isolate the type violation.

-At the moment only 1 `TypeAssert` exists which is `assertDefined`, it works in a similar way to `asDefined` in that it is generic and does not accept an unknown argument.
-It is useful in that you can use it to remove `Nullish` from an `Optional` type union.
+At the moment only 1 `TypeAssert` function exists which is `assertDefined`.
+It works in a similar way to `asDefined`, in that it accepts a generic type for its input, which is expected to be a union including null and/or undefined and asserts that the value is NonNullable.
+This is especially helpful for dealing with optional function arguments, if you want to ensure they exist under a certain situation you can just call `assertDefined`.

 ```typescript
 import { assertDefined } from 'ts-runtime-typecheck';